Safe Investment Portfolios like Govt Bonds and Money Market

 *ORDER does not indicate a ranking of the funds.

 What are Income Funds?

-Income Funds are essentially a mutual fund scheme or Exchange Traded Fund Scheme or any other kind of fund which aim to create a stream of income for investors.
+Income Funds are essentially a mutual fund scheme or Exchange Traded Fund Scheme or any other kind of fund which aims to create a stream of income for investors.
 The portfolio of these types of funds is essentially in securities that offer dividends or interest payments such as government bonds and money market instruments like a certificate of deposits.
 These funds serve as a great avenue for investors who are presently looking for a steady source of income.

 Income funds are a type of debt fund which means the investment portfolio has a focus on debt instruments which assure steady returns with a relatively lower risk factor.
 In income funds, there is a provision of diversification of the portfolio via investment in equities and binds alike.
-The Income funds come with an investment in various asset classes like government securities, certificates of deposits, and bonds.
+Income funds come with an investment in various asset classes like government securities, certificates of deposits, and bonds.
 The priority is with investment in assets with high-interest rates.
-Doing this helps create higher dividends that is either further invested or distributed to the investors.
+Doing this helps create higher dividends that are either further invested or distributed to the investors.

 How do Income Funds work?

 The NAV or Net Asset Value of Income Funds is calculated up to 4 decimal places.
-An active portfolio management style of the fund has been set up with the aim to deliver returns in either of declining or and rising interest rates.
+An active portfolio management style of the fund has been set up with the aim to deliver returns in either declining or and rising interest rates.
 In accordance with the same, there might two strategies deployed :

 - Interest Rate Income by holding instruments till the date of maturity